Podcast: Play in new window | Download (Duration: 46:33 — 37.4MB) | Embed

 - Study not only the culture but also the context where your business will take place.
 Who are the people?
 Where do they come from?
 What is the company like?
 The region that you’re doing business… etc.

 - Experience the culture.
 Here and there.
 Know the reality.
-Not only working long distance but also when you’re there.
+Not only working long distances but also when you’re there.
 Go out and get lost and learn and enjoy that experience.

 - Don’t be naive about the other culture.
 It is not that you should either admire or deny it.
 Cultural differences are always “grey”.